awsdocs/amazon-redshift-management-guide/doc_source/managing-snapshots-console.md

 ## Sharing a Cluster Snapshot<a name="snapshot-share"></a>

-You can authorize other users to access a manual snapshot you own, and you can later revoke that access when it is no longer required\.
+You can authorize other users to access a manual snapshot you own, and you can later revoke that access when it is no longer required\.<a name="snapshot-share-task"></a>

 **To share a cluster snapshot**